lancey1/Scheduler/README.md

 !["View of Scheduler in Create/Edit"](https://github.com/lancey1/scheduler/blob/master/docs/edit-create%20view.png)
 - View of Scheduler in Create/Edit

 ## Setup

 Install dependencies with `npm install`.
+Go to root of scheduler-API and run npm start
+Go to root of scheduler and run npm start

 ## Running Webpack Development Server